 "Those who are alive receive a mandate from those who are silent forever.
 They can fulfill their duties only by trying to reconstruct precisely things as they were and by wresting the past from fictions & legends." -Czeslaw Milosz

-Mandan, a railroad town from the start, continues its proud tradition as "Where the West Begins."
-Now with more commercial and industrial diversity, our hometown continues to add to its legacy.
+Mandan, a railroad town from the start, our hometown adds to its legacy with more commercial and industrial diversity.
 You are welcome to explore our website and share in our history.

-Operation of our Mandan Museum, this website and online record database, and preservation of relevant artifacts needs more than the time and effort our volunteers provide.
+Operation of our website and online record database, and preservation of relevant artifacts needs more than the time and effort our volunteers provide.
 Please consider a monetary contribution to the Mandan Historical Society.
 Donations to our IRS part 501(c) organization may be tax-deductable.

 While the city of Mandan is defined by its legal boundaries, the community and historical impact of Mandan knows no limits.
 Please feel free to express your comments and offer suggestions to our programs, activities and content of our website.